ziritrion/dataeng-zoomcamp/notes/1_intro.md

 docker-compose up -d
 ```

+If you want to re-run the dockerized ingest script when you run Postgres and pgAdmin with `docker-compose`, you will have to find the name of the virtual network that Docker compose created for the containers.
+You can use the command `docker network ls` to find it and then change the `docker run` command for the dockerized script to include the network name.

 ## SQL refresher

 Below are a series of SQL query examples to remember how SQL works.
 For this example we'll asume that we're working with 2 tables named `trips` (list of all yelow taxi trips of NYC for January 2021) and `zones` (list of zone IDs for pick ups and drop offs).

 >Check the [homework](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_1_basics_n_setup/homework.md) for the session to learn about the `zones` table.

+>For a more detailed look into SQL, check out [this article](https://towardsdatascience.com/sql-in-a-nutshell-part-1-basic-real-world-scenarios-33a25ba8d220).

 ```sql
 SELECT